 Map services allow others to view and interact with GIS content on the web.
-Map services support visualization, querying, and can be drawn either dynamically from the data or by using tiles from a cache.
+Map services support visualization and querying, and can be drawn either dynamically from the data or using tiles from a cache.

-Note:This workflow is only available when publishing to stand-alone ArcGIS Servers.
-To share web services to ArcGIS Online or a server federated with ArcGIS Enterprise, use Share a web layer.
+Note:This workflow is only available when publishing to a stand-alone ArcGIS Server.
+To share web services to ArcGIS Online or a server federated with ArcGIS Enterprise, share a web layer.
 Web layers expose the rich capabilities of the Web GIS platform.
-For more information on additional functionality available when sharing to Web GIS, see Share with ArcGIS Pro.
+For more information about additional functionality available when sharing to Web GIS, see Share with ArcGIS Pro.

 To publish a map service, follow these steps:

 - In the Catalog pane or a catalog view, browse to the collection of servers in your project.